-- What do you dislike that others seem to like?
+- What don't you like that others seem to like?

 - Which celebrity would you like to meet?

-- Which question would you like to be asked more often?
+- What question would you like to be asked more often?

-- What's the worst advice you've ever received?
+- What is the worst advice you have ever received?

-- Is there something you have wanted to do for a long time?
+- Is there something you've wanted to do for a long time?
 Why haven't you done it yet?

-- If you could relive a moment in your life, what would it be?
+- If you could relive one moment in your life, what would it be?

-Introductory questions for a more formal work context
+Get-to-know-you questions for your team in a more formal work context

 Some of the questions already listed may seem too private in a more formal work context.
-But even in teams with fixed hierarchies and more traditional group constellations, solid group cohesion is important.
-These questions help to promote getting to know each other in a team and thus strengthen the team spirit.
+But solid group cohesion is also important in teams with fixed hierarchies and more traditional group constellations.
+These get-to-know-you questions help to promote cohesion in a team and thus strengthen team spirit.